“I buy presents for my friends and family on my birthday,” he told me.

 Let parents know the party is gift-free, but donations on your child’s behalf are welcome.
 Make it easy by sharing the non-profit URL in the invite.
 If the organization has a requested “wish list” share that too!

-4. Consider making it a theme.
+4. Consider giving your alternative birthday party a theme.

 Get creative and tie it all together.
 We had adorable dog cupcakes in honor of our guests who donated to the Humane Society.